Drill Field: Final decade

 In the summer of 1996, a plan to rebuild the Dane Bank Stand was announced in order to help the ground to meet Conference standards.
 The Sports Ground Initiative, a charity which provided money to Conference clubs to improve their grounds, donated £250,000 to the new stand, more than half of the total £450,000 cost of the stand.
 The stand was officially opened by former Everton F.C. manager Joe Royle on 27 January 1998.
 Following the opening of the stand, Manchester United fielded a side to face Northwich including Henning Berg and Brian McClair.

 Less than a month later on 12 February, the Drill Field hosted an England Under 16s match against Israel, featuring future Premier League players such as Wes Brown, Paul Robinson, Paul Konchesky and Yossi Benayoun.
-During this match chants were heard from England fans, such as "Where's your foreskin gone".

 On 1 July 1999, the England Under 16s returned to the Drill Field for a match against France with future Premier League players such as Jermaine Pennant, Michael Chopra and Jérémie Aliadière making appearances.